• Skip to content

 Other Hydro-Québec customers Lower electricity rates overall due to lower supply costs during winter peaks

-Here is an example of the potential savings for a 158-m2 (about 1,700-sq. ft.) single-family home with four occupants in Montréal.
+Here is an example of the potential savings for a 158-m2 (about 1,700-sq. ft.) single-family home with four occupants in Montréal with dual energy – electricity and oil – at Rate DT.

-Keep in mind however that depending on your electricity use habits, Rate DT can be more expensive than Rate D given that electricity consumed during cold spells is billed at a higher rate than it is with Rate D. But, the less electricity you use during cold spells, the more likely you are to save with Rate DT.
+Keep in mind, however, that depending on your electricity use habits, Rate DT can be more expensive than Rate D given that electricity consumed during cold spells is billed at a higher rate than it is with Rate D. However, the less electricity you use during cold spells, the more likely you are to save with Rate DT.

 Rate Energy cost Total